At a Glance

 Runbox runs a powerful server with high security standards.
 Though your data is not protected by an end-to-end solution like the previous email providers I’ve listed above, your data is safely stored in a virtual vault and therefore protected by the Norwegian Constitution, which protects personal data.

 Also, when you send an email, it will be sent over a secure and encrypted connection.

-As for price plans, you can choose between 4 different plans.
+As for price plans, you can choose between four different plans.
 Each plan offers a unique selection of email storage and email aliases.
-While none of them are free, Runbox is pretty cheap, especially if you calculate the plans at a monthly rate.
+While none of them are free, Runbox is reasonably priced, especially if you calculate the plans at a monthly rate.